 This 1-PNO scheme significantly reduces the computational cost to evaluate the MP2 density matrix, while maintaining similarly consistent convergence behavior with respect to the embedding size.
+The number of environment indices (1-PNO vs. 2-PNO) defines a systematic hierarchy for constructing the correlated bath.
+The 1-PNO scheme is the lowest-order member of this hierarchy that assigns MP2 occupation or hole weight to individual environment orbitals.
+Our one-environment-index construction provides the most direct criterion for selecting environment orbitals that are correlated with the embedding cluster.
+Including two or more environment indices would capture higher-order environment-pair correlations, but at a cost that scales quadratically or higher with the size of the residual environment.
+Instead, we control the bath incompleteness by systematically increasing the embedding size.
 The dominant step that constructs MP2 amplitudes in the 1-PNO scheme scales as $\mathcal{O} (N_\text{aux} N^2 \tilde{N}_\text{occ})$ + $\mathcal{O} (N_\text{aux} N^2 \tilde{N}_\text{vir})$, where $N_\text{aux}$ and $N$ are the numbers of auxiliary and atomic basis functions in the full system, and $\tilde{N}_\text{occ}$ and $\tilde{N}_\text{vir}$ are the numbers of occupied and virtual orbitals in the embedding cluster.
 The step that computes cluster-specific MP2 density matrices scales as $\mathcal{O}(\tilde{N}_\text{occ}\tilde{N}_\text{vir}^2 N_\text{occ}^2) + \mathcal{O}(\tilde{N}_\text{occ}^2\tilde{N}_\text{vir} N_\text{vir}^2)$, where $N_\text{occ}$ and $N_\text{vir}$ are the numbers of occupied and virtual orbitals in the full system.
 Then, these density matrices are diagonalized to obtain the occupied and virtual cluster-specific natural orbitals $B_\text{NO}$, and only those with the largest fractional occupancies above a chosen threshold are retained.
 These $B_\text{NO}$ incorporate nonlocal correlations into the bath space, as shown via the embedding space electron density in Fig. \ref{fig:1}b.
 We define $N_\mathrm{eo}$ as the number of orbitals in the bath space after the final projection step.